randomNameless/OLLM/README.md

 # OLLM
-source code for OLLM
+OLLM is a tool for detecting functional bugs in Android apps. source code for OLLM

-#How to set up our scripts on a new PC:
+##How to set up OLLM on a new PC:

 Create Android Emulator Pixel 2, API 28， Android 9.0 ('Pie') x86 on Android Studio